floragunncom/search-guard-docs/_content/_docs_quickstart/main_concepts.md

 {% include toc.md %}

-Search Guard can be used to secure your Elasticsearch cluster by working with different industry standard authentication techniques, like Kerberos, LDAP / Active Directory, JSON web tokens, TLS certificates and Proxy authentication / SSO.
+Search Guard can be used to secure your OpenSearch or Elasticsearch cluster by working with different industry standard authentication techniques, like Kerberos, LDAP / Active Directory, JSON web tokens, TLS certificates and Proxy authentication / SSO.

 Regardless of what authentication method you use, the basic flow is as follows:

-* A user wants to **access** an Elasticsearch cluster, for example by issuing  a simple query.
+* A user wants to **access** an OpenSearch/Elasticsearch cluster, for example by issuing  a simple query.
 * Search Guard retrieves the user's **credentials** from the request
   * How the credentials are retrieved depends on the authentication method.
 For example, they can be extracted from HTTP Basic Authentication headers, from a JSON web token or from a Kerberos ticket.
 * Search Guard **authenticates** the credentials against the configured authentication backend(s).